Words of Wisdom from My Mom

 Be an independent woman.

 Due to our international lifestyle, we followed my Dad’s job at the detriment of her career.
 Although she appreciated her life, she often explained to me that earning your own money grants you the freedom to lead the life that you want.
 As a woman, it gives you the opportunity to make your own choices, without your husband/partner’s approval.
-Always work and be independent, even if you are in a couple!
+Always work and be independent, even if you are in a partnership!

 On food and health: